Choosing the right name for your dog can be challenging.

 Known for her courage and strength, as well as unorthodox manner she had quite a reputation!

 She is also referred to as Grace O’Malley.

 This name might stand out on the list of women, but it is worth a mention for the remarkable tale.

 This remarkable woman started her life as Margaret Ann Bulkley in 1789.

 She became a progressive doctor in the British Army during the early 19th century at a time when women were not allowed to do so.

 This was made possible as she reinvented herself James Barry and used this guise for the rest of her quite remarkable life.

-Sinéad is the first name of the well known Irish singer-songwriter Sinéad O’Connor.
+Sinéad is the first name of the late Irish singer-songwriter Sinéad O’Connor.

 Enya is another Irish singer-songwriter.
 Enya is the pronunciation of Eithne in her local dialect in County Donegal.